TWA Flight 427: Investigation

-The resulting NTSB investigation determined that the Cessna had recently flown in from Iron Mountain, Michigan.
+The resulting National Transportation Safety Board (NTSB) investigation determined that the Cessna had recently flown in from Iron Mountain, Michigan.
 It had landed on runway 30R and dropped off a passenger before preparing for the return flight.
 A commercial-rated pilot and a pilot-rated passenger, married to an employee of Superior Aviation, were on board as it left the ramp.
 The NTSB could not determine the reason the Cessna's pilot taxied onto the wrong runway, but considered multiple theories, including fatigue from the late hour and anxiety to beat deteriorating weather at the Cessna's destination.
 Ultimately, the NTSB concluded that the pilot likely had formed a preconceived notion that he would be using Runway 30R, which he had used on arrival, rather than Runway 31.

-The ATIS information broadcast to all pilots advised that runways 30L and 30R were in use for arrivals and departures.
+The Automatic terminal information service (ATIS) information broadcast to all pilots advised that runways 30L and 30R were in use for arrivals and departures.
 Although runway 31 was routinely used in these conditions for general-aviation aircraft, this information was not included on the hourly ATIS broadcast.
 The NTSB believed that if the ATIS broadcasts mentioned Runway 31 as an active runway, the Cessna pilot might have been more attentive to the mention of Runway 31 in the ground controller's taxi instructions.
 In addition, the NTSB criticized the ground controller's use of non-standard phrasing and failure to require the Cessna pilot to repeat back the runway he was cleared to.

-According to an NTSB spokesman, Flight 427's pilots averted a major disaster by pulling the aircraft to the left before impact, a maneuver that "avoided what would have been a much worse accident."
+According to a NTSB spokesman, Flight 427's pilots averted a major disaster by pulling the aircraft to the left before impact, a maneuver that "avoided what would have been a much worse accident."

 Aftermath

 The NTSB recommended pilots should be required to read back runway assignments and controllers verify readback.
 In response, the FAA modified the air traffic controller's handbook to require that controllers obtain confirmation of runway assignment from pilots after issuing taxi instructions.
 The NTSB endorsed the FAA's action and expressed its view that had this procedure been in effect on the day of this accident, the accident might not have occurred.
 The NTSB also recommended that the FAA formalize a definition of "back-taxi" so that its use could be standardized.

 In addition, the NTSB recommended that ground radar be installed at STL, and reiterated its standing recommendation that all airports should immediately close following any incident until the situation has been assessed.

-As of 2008, runway 13/31 has been converted into taxiway F. Taxiway R has been renamed to taxiway J and taxiway P is now taxiway E.

-N954U was repaired and returned to service with TWA.
+N954U was later repaired.
 The aircraft was later transferred to American Airlines after TWA ceased operations in 2001 and was placed into storage in 2017.